khaosdoctor/my-notes/node/node-under-the-hood.md

 Return -> Return
 ```

-After walking the AST, the generated bytecode is feeded one at a time to an optimization pipeline.
-So before Ignition can interpret anything, some optimization techniques like register optimization, peephole optimizations and deadcode removal are applied by the parser.
+After walking the AST, the generated bytecode is feeded one at a time to an optimisation pipeline.
+So before Ignition can interpret anything, some optimisation techniques like register optimisation, peephole optimisations and deadcode removal are applied by the parser.

 ![](assets/ignition-pipeline.png)

-The optimization pipeline is sequential, which makes possible for Ignition to read smaller bytecode and interpret more optimized code.
+The optimisation pipeline is sequential, which makes possible for Ignition to read smaller bytecode and interpret more optimized code.

 So this is the full pipeline **before** from the parser to Ignition: